 Not sure where to begin?
 Why not implement a corporate fitness program?
 From Pilates to Zumba, there’s a class to fit every need and a healthy way for team members to beat stress and stay fit simultaneously.

 It’s a simple equation.
 Healthy and motivated employees with companies who celebrate and offer programs for employee total wellbeing equate to happier and more loyal people who attract the same.

 When everyone in every department feels appreciated and noticed, morale can’t help but rise.
 When you implement an employee wellbeing program, you’re demonstrating that you value and are supportive, not only for their work performed but also for their overall wellbeing.

 One great way to achieve this?
 Employee rewards and recognition.
 Enable peer-to-peer celebrations and micro-expressions of gratitude when they notice a job well done.
 Celebrate birthdays, tenures, and any extraordinary achievements.
 Highlight publicly when someone achieves a specific metric, bypasses a personal goal, or marks an important milestone.

 Then, make the rewards as unique as the individual.
 Throw one-size-fits-all gift ideas out the door and consider what the recipient would love.
-Consider experiential rewards with trips to an exciting destinations, such as a spa for two, trip to wine country, or surfing.
+Consider experiential rewards with trips to exciting destinations, such as a spa for two, a trip to wine country, or surfing.
 Personalized gift baskets, or a reserved parking space for the next few months!
 Nerd out on thoughtfulness, and you win.